-In addition to statewide income tax rates, some states allow local-level income taxes.31 We represent these as the mean between the rate in the capital city and most populous city.
+In addition to statewide income tax rates, some states allow local-level income taxes.21 We represent these as the mean between the rate in the capital city and most populous city.
 In some cases, states authorizing local-level income taxes still keep the level of income taxation modest overall.
 For instance, Alabama, Indiana, Michigan, and Pennsylvania allow local income add-ons, but are still among the states with the lowest overall rates.

 Top Tax Bracket Threshold.
 This variable assesses the degree to which pass-through businesses are subject to reduced after-tax return on investment as net income rises.
-States are rewarded for a top rate that kicks in at lower levels of income, because doing so approximates a less distortionary flatrate system.
+States are rewarded for a top rate that kicks in at lower levels of income, because doing so approximates a less distortionary flat-rate system.
 For example, Alabama has a progressive income tax structure with three income tax rates.
 However, because Alabama's top rate of 5 percent applies to all taxable income over \$3,000, the state's income tax rate structure is nearly flat.

 States with flat-rate systems score the best on this variable because their top rate kicks in at the first dollar of income (after accounting for the standard deduction and personal exemption).
 They include Illinois, Indiana, Kentucky, Massachusetts, Michigan, Pennsylvania, and Utah, among others.
 States with high kick-in levels score the worst.
 These include New Jersey (\$5 million of taxable income), New York (\$1,077,550), California (\$1 million), Connecticut (\$500,000), and North Dakota (\$433,200 of taxable income).
-Number of Brackets.
-The Index converts exemptions and standard deductions to a zero bracket before tallying income tax brackets.
-From an economic perspective, standard deductions and exemptions are equivalent to an additional tax bracket with a zero tax rate.